Diahann Carroll in “Julia” (1968-1971, NBC), the first hit television show in America with a black female lead.

 1991: Ella Joyce (sitcom, Fox) – played Eleanor Emerson from 1991 to 1994 on “Roc”, one of the best shows ever.
 To me she was like the perfect wife.
 I loved her voice too.

 1991: Regina Taylor (drama, NBC) – played Lilly Harper on “I’ll Fly Away” from 1991 to 1993.
-One of the most fleshed-out, true-to-life black female character on American television ever, not that that is saying much.
+One of the most fleshed-out, true-to-life black female characters on American television ever, not that that is saying much.
 I hated how she had no serious love life – almost like she was a nun or something – but she made up for it by having more of her inner life shown.

 1992: Holly Robinson Peete (sitcom, ABC) – I mainly remember her from “Hangin’ With Mr Cooper” where she played Vanessa Russell 101 times from 1992 to 1997.
 I could watch her too with the sound turned off.
 I already knew about her in 1992.